As a nutrition coach, I spend a lot of time explaining to my clients which supplements are worth taking, creatine being one of them.

 Diuretics

 It is best to avoid taking diuretics (substances that encourage water loss) while taking creatine because creatine functions by pulling water into the muscle cells.
+This is why some people report a gain in water weight (explained further below).

 If there is not enough water for creatine to use then its benefits will be limited.